peterngng/SmartMusicPlayer/README.md

 - `MusicPlayerFrame.java`
   Main GUI window.
 Handles user interaction, playback, filtering, playlists, dialogs, progress bar, import/export, and saved settings.

+## How the Code Works

+### Song Library

+Songs can be added one by one using the **Add One Song** button or in bulk using the **Scan Folder** button.
+The song information is stored in the SQLite database.

+### Music Playback

+The player currently supports WAV playback using Java's built-in audio support (`Clip`).

+Users can:
+- play songs
+- stop songs
+- pause/resume songs
+- jump to another time using the progress bar
+- move to previous or next songs

+### Search and Sorting

+The user can search songs by title or artist using the search bar.
+The user can also sort the visible song list by title or artist.

+### Favorites

+Songs can be marked as favorites.
+The interface can filter to show only favorite songs.

+### Playlists

+Users can create playlists and add songs into them.
+The playlist panel on the left allows users to:
+- view playlist songs
+- rename playlists
+- delete playlists
+- remove songs from playlists

+### Import and Export

+Playlists can be exported to a text file and imported back into the program later.
+This provides a simple file I/O feature in addition to database storage.

+### Saved Settings

+The application remembers:
+- the last opened playlist
+- the last volume slider value

+These settings are stored in the database and restored when the app starts again.

 ## Requirements

 To run this project, you need:
 - Java JDK 21
 - Eclipse IDE or another Java IDE
 - SQLite JDBC driver jar